-Aurora Center for Life Skills (ACLS).
+Autism & I/DD Counseling Center - Adults (AICC-A).
 This outpatient program offers a range of treatment options including assessment, diagnosis, intensive outpatient, individual and group therapy, case management, medication management and psychosocial rehabilitation.
 Treatment is specialized and adapted to meet the needs of individuals with a developmental disability to assist them with managing mental health symptoms.
 Additionally, the program is able to provide consultation and treatment for individuals with a TBI, as well as behavior therapy consultation and education to those within the developmental disability system who do not meet criteria for a mental health condition.